mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 : This element generates one or more inline boxes.

 `inline-block`{:.value}
-: This element generates a block box, which its descendants are positioned within, but is positioned itself as a single inline box.
-This is similar to the behaviour of replaced elements (those with intrinsic widths).
+: This element generates a block container for its descendants, but participates in inline layout itself.
+This is similar to the behavior of replaced elements (those with intrinsic widths).

-`flex`{:.value}
+`flow-root`{:.value}
+: This element generates a block box, and always establishes a new block formatting context.
+This is useful for example to ensure floated children are completely contained within this element.

+`flex, inline-flex`{:.value}
 : This element generates a flex container, and all its children are formatted as flex items, see [flexbox layout](flexboxes.html) for details.

-`table, table-row-group, table-row, table-column-group, table-column, table-cell`{:.value}
+`table, inline-table table-row-group, table-row, table-column-group, table-column, table-cell`{:.value}
 : These values are used for defining and structuring [tables](tables.html).

 `none`{:.value}
-: This element (and all of its descendants) generate no boxes, and are not displayed.
-Note this will mean the element will not affect layout.
-The 'visibility' property can be used to make an element affect layout but not be rendered.
+: This element (including all descendants) generates no boxes, and is not displayed.
+This implies that the element will not affect layout.
+The `visibility`{:.prop} property can be used to make an element affect layout but not be rendered.

-The only difference between this and the CSS display property is the reduced range of allowed values.
+These values all correspond to the ones available for the [CSS display property](https://developer.mozilla.org/en-US/docs/Web/CSS/display).

 ### Positioning schemes